octonato/samples-ui-shoppingcart/README.md

 #### Building a container image

-Build a docker image with the right registry and tag
+Build a docker image with the right registry and tag.

 NOTE: you can get a free public docker registry by signing up at [https://hub.docker.com](https://hub.docker.com/)